artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 Understanding motivations, encouraging ownership and accommodating multiple viewpoints are vital parts of anyone who wants to make a project bigger than themselves.
 There [are lots of times][danger_contributions] when I'm not the lead developer on Danger.

-I owe a lot of this to the policy Ash and I created with Moya, the wordy "[Moya Community Continuity Guidelines][moya_guidelines]" which defines the expectations for the maintainers of a project towards contributors.
+I owe a lot of this to the policy Ash and I created with Moya, the wordy "[Moya Community Continuity Guidelines][moya_guidelines]" which define the expectations of the maintainers of a project towards contributors.

 It's helped let a lot of other contributors make an impact.
 In the future, I hope those are the people that I get to hand Danger off to.
 Danger is bigger than me.